Off Walking Again!

-Its been a while since I've been out for a walk, but now I'm self employed I've got more time to do the things I like, such as walking in the country.
-Me and Rob head off to a frozen Crook peak, and this time there is a new member to the duo...
+It has been a while since I've been out for a walk, but now I'm self-employed I've got more time to do the things I like, such as walking in the country.
+Rob and I head off to a frozen Crook Peak, and this time there is a new member of the duo...

 Crooks Peak in Somerset reaches a height of 191 metres (627 ft) above sea level and is a prominent feature from the surrounding landscape, so much so it was used as a navigation aid by ships negotiating the Bristol Channel.
 It was also the location of one of the beacons which signalled the arrival of the Spanish Armada.

 Starting out walking again after almost 12 months since the last time out, I was expecting the walk up to Crooks Peak to be a painful one; however, I was pleasantly surprised at how not so unfit I was.
 As for the newest member of the team, he was running to the hills wondering why we were lagging behind.